nglasl/silverstripe-extensible-search/README.md

 #### Custom Search Engine

-The following is an example:
+The following is an example configuration:

 ```yaml
 ExtensibleSearchPage: